 These records often come from crimes they were forced to commit while being exploited.
 It might be a theft charge because a trafficker made them steal, or a drug charge that was part of their abuse.
 For years, these "paper chains" have kept survivors from getting good jobs, finding safe apartments, or going back to school.
 They are treated like criminals for things they only did to survive.

 However, on January 23, 2026, the Trafficking Survivors Relief Act was officially signed into law.
 This historic move changes the rules at the federal level, offering a path to clear records that never should have been there in the first place.
-At Thorsnes Bartolotta McGuire, we believe your past should not have the power to destroy your future.
+The TRSA now offers a way forward for those living with the shadow of a federal record from a trafficking situation.

 What Is the Trafficking Survivors Relief Act?